NIST National Vulnerability Database (NVD) Integration

 This role serves as the administrator for the ITSVP use case, providing create, read, update, and delete access rights.

-Installing NIST National Vulnerability Database (NVD) Data Feed
+Setting up the NIST National Vulnerability Database (NVD) data feed

-This section provides instructions for configuring the NIST NVD Data Feed NVD_CVE_6.14 for the Archer IT Security Vulnerability Program use case.
+This section provides instructions for configuring the NIST CVE data feed.
 This document is not intended to suggest optimum installations or configurations.

 It is assumed that the reader has both working knowledge of all products involved, and the ability to perform the tasks outlined in this section.
 Administrators should have access to the product documentation for all products to install the required components.